eclipsesource/tabris-js/doc/migration-guide.md

 All font properties are now of the type "FontValue".
 While these properties still accept the same string values as in 2.x, they will return a "Font" class instance instead of a string.
 The exception is CanvasContext, where font properties still return a string for W3C compatibility.

+### Image properties

+All image properties are now of the type "ImageValue".
+While these properties still accept the same string values as in 2.x, they will return an "Image" class instance instead of a string.

 ## TypeScript

 ### Properties interfaces removed